-Powdered sweetener - I used an erythritol and monk fruit sweetener, which is a 1:1 sugar replacement.
-If you only have granulated sweetener, blend it in a food processor until it's powdered.
-You could also use another sugar free sweetener such as xylitol or allulose.
+- Powdered sweetener - I used an erythritol and monk fruit sweetener, which is a 1:1 sugar replacement.
+You could also use xylitol or allulose.

-Melted butter - for the cheesecake crust.
-You can also use coconut oil here.
+- Melted butter - for the cheesecake crust.

-Heavy whipping cream - We call this double cream here in the UK.
+- Heavy whipping cream - We call this double cream

-Vanilla extract and salt - essential for flavour.
+- Vanilla extract and salt - Optional: 1 tablespoon lemon juice.

-Blueberries - I used frozen, but fresh should also work.
+- Blueberries - I used frozen.
 If you're using fresh berries, reduce the cooking time by a few minutes.

-Xanthan gum - This is important because it helps the blueberry sauce set.
-You can use guar gum instead, or circa twice the amount of ground chia seeds.
+- Xanthan gum - This is important because it helps the blueberry sauce set.
+You can use guar gum instead, or twice the amount of ground chia seeds.

 Grease a 8 inch / 20cm non-stick loose bottom or springform baking pan with a little melted butter.
 I also lined the base first with a cut circle of parchment paper.